Friday 18 April 2014

 The Interpretations Committee noted significant diversity in practice in accounting for deferred tax when tax law attributes separate tax bases to the asset inside and the parent's investment in the shares and each tax base is separately deductible for tax purposes:

 The Interpretations Committee also noted that current IAS 12 requires the parent to recognise both the deferred tax related to the asset inside and the deferred tax related to the shares, if tax law considers the asset inside and the shares to be two separate assets and if no specific exceptions in IAS 12 apply.

 Considering however the concerns raised by commentators in respect of these requirements in current IAS 12, the Interpretations Committee decided not to recommend an Annual Improvement to the IASB in this meeting but to explore further options to address this issue that would result in a different accounting for this specific type of transactions.

 Consequently, the Interpretations Committee asked the staff to analyse whether the requirements of IAS 12 should be amended in response to the concerns raised by commentators.
 The Interpretations Committee noted that such amendments would be more than simply clarifying or correcting in nature and therefore beyond the scope of the Annual Improvements project.
 However targeted amendments to IAS 12 that are narrow in scope could be developed by the Interpretations Committee in consultation with the IASB as separate amendments to IAS 12.
-The staff will present such an analysis including a recommendation in a future meeting.

 The Interpretations Committee decided to explore options to address the issue